-In recent years, McCann hasn’t been the type of player that would even be considered for the Hall of Fame but, as we’ll see, McCann had prolific pitch framing skills that were never widely recognized during his career.
-The odds of the left-handed hitting backstop ever getting a plaque in Cooperstown are long but can no longer be dismissed out of hand.
+McCann hit 20 or more home runs in ten different seasons in his 15-year Major League Baseball career, earning six Silver Sluggers.
+In the last few years of his career, McCann didn’t resemble the type of player that would even be considered seriously for the Hall of Fame but, as we’ll see, McCann had prolific pitch-framing skills that were never widely recognized during his career.

-In this piece, I’ll briefly recap McCann’s excellent 15-year career and then assess whether modern metrics will give him a shot at the Hall.
+The odds of McCann ever getting a plaque in Cooperstown are exceedingly long but his career is worthy of consideration for the game’s highest honor.
+In this piece, I’ll briefly recap McCann’s excellent career and then assess whether modern metrics will give him a future shot at the Hall.

 Cooperstown Cred: Brian McCann (C)